puppetlabs/puppet-docs/source/guides/puppetlabs_package_repositories.markdown

 ### Contents of a Nightly Repo

-Each nightly repo only contains **a single product.** Currently, we only make nightly repos for Puppet, Facter, and PuppetDB.
+Each nightly repo only contains **a single product.** Currently, we make nightly repos for Puppet Server, Puppet Agent, and PuppetDB.
+We also have nightly packages for older Puppet 3.x and Facter 2.x.

 ### Latest vs. Specific Commit